I met Anya in Indonesia.

 One afternoon after ascending a long, steep forested slope, we found ourselves on top of a ridge looking up at a towering steel-grey wall of rock speckled with glistening snow, rising a good thousand metres above the trees.

-It was the first range of the several major ranges which form the Himalaya.
+It was first range of the several major ranges which comprise the Himalaya.

 We sat down on a rock and took in the view, entranced.

 I had seen mountains before in Austria, but this was something else.

 The wall of rock was so high, so abrupt, and the sky behind it so blue.

 We chatted in the afternoon sun and then suddenly, we both stopped and looked.